-1. My third substitute will have a cracker of a game.
+My third substitute will have a terrific game.

-Oh look, some “wonder kid” came off the bench and scored a 40 yard volley last week.
-I better transfer him in and captain him.
-I bet he’ll have a terrific season.
-And besides, Suarez is overrated anyway.
+Oh look, some “wonder kid” came off the bench and scored a 40-yard volley last week.

-Dude, you should totally purchase Aguero instead of Suarez.
+“You should totally purchase Aguero instead of Suarez.
 I bet he’ll have a blinder of a game this week.
 Take the -4 hit.
 It’ll be worth it.
-Just go with your instincts bro.
+Just go with your instincts.”